FailAcademy/learning/wdp-vancouver/_slides/week-03/02-ajax-apis.md

 # When a Response Fails

-Providing useful feedback to users when a response fails is important.
+Providing useful feedback to users when a response fails is important for UX.

 For that we can chain on the `.fail()` method: